Biden administration looking to 'speed up' Harriet Tubman $20 bill redesign

-WASHINGTON -- The Biden administration says it is "exploring ways to speed up" release of $20 bills featuring Harriet Tubman after the Trump administration delayed the move first initiated by President Barack Obama.
+Under the schedule Mnuchin announced in May 2019, the redesigned $20 bill would not have come out until 2028 with final designs for the bill not announced until 2026.

-"It's important that our notes, our money -- if people don't know what a note is -- reflect the history and diversity of our country, and Harriet Tubman's image gracing the new $20 note would certainly reflect that," White House press secretary Jen Psaki told reporters Monday.
+But Psaki told reporters during a briefing Monday that she and other officials were surprised to hear of the delays in putting Tubman on the $20 bill.
+With a change in administrations, she said the Treasury Department was taking steps to resume efforts to put Tubman on the $20 bill.

-Psaki referred specific questions the timeline of the new design to the Treasury Department.
-CNN has reached out to Treasury for comment.
+"It is important that our .... money reflect the history and diversity of our country and Harriet Tubman's image gracing the new $20 note would certainly reflect that," Psaki said.
+"We are exploring ways to speed up that effort."

-In a 2018 interview at the Economic Club of Washington, Trump Treasury Secretary Steven Mnuchin dodged when asked about progress with regard to the new bill, saying, "We haven't made any decisions as to whether we'll change the bill, or won't change the bill."
+Psaki said specifics on a new timeline for introducing a redesigned $20 with Tubman would be announced when finalized by the Treasury Department.
+Biden has selected Janet Yellen to be his Treasury secretary, the first woman to hold that position in the department's 232 years.

 Biden administration looking to 'speed up' Harriet Tubman $20 bill redesign